 With its blissful coastline, scenic walks and myriad of historical points of interest, it’s easy to get far from the madding crowd and discover a different side to Guernsey.
-Guests at The Duke of Richmond Hotel and The Old Government House Hotel & Spa should prepare to discover empty, idyllic coves, the best spot to watch the sunset, authentic fish and chips, and an ancient island that only reveals itself during low tide.
+Prepare to discover empty, idyllic coves, the best spot to watch the sunset, authentic fish and chips, and an ancient island that only reveals itself during low tide.
 Here’s our guide to five of Guernsey’s lesser-known, utterly unmissable attractions.

 ‘The Island’ at Port Soif

 One of Guernsey’s most idyllic beaches, Port Soif is a charming, horseshoe-shaped bay.
 Visit when the tide is right and its pink granite rocks provide a fantastic swimming area.
 There’s also an excellent beach café, Surfside, which is known for its excellent crab sandwiches.

 In addition to its family-friendly options, Guernsey also caters for those that dream of empty, undisturbed beaches.
 For ultimate tranquillity, head to the east coast of the island and follow the trail to Bec du Nez before continuing along the coast to the supremely peaceful coves of Marble Bay and Divette.
 Take a dip at either of these secluded spots and enjoy the unbridled peace and quiet.